12 Most Beautiful Lakes in the United States

 Clear, deep, and cold, Yellowstone Lake is found in one of the world’s most geologically active areas, under the watch of the Beartooth and Absaroka mountains.
 More than 2 million visitors pour into the national park each summer, but winter could very well be the best time to see the lake; the bubbling geysers along the West Thumb shoreline appear as colorful cauldrons in the snow, steam rising eerily from the icy landscape.
 Indeed, Yellowstone Lake is typically frozen over for half the year.

-Flathead is the largest natural freshwater lake west of the Mississippi, with clean, crystalline waters cradled in the Flathead valley by the Mission Mountains to the east and the Salish Mountains to the west.
-The lake is blessed with an unusually mild climate for an area both so far north and inland, allowing for surrounding fruit orchards, and vineyards on its west side.
+Flathead is the largest natural freshwater lake west of the Mississippi, with clean, crystalline waters cradled in the Flathead Valley by the Mission Mountains to the east and the Salish Mountains to the west.
+The lake is blessed with an unusually mild climate for an area so far north and inland, allowing for surrounding fruit orchards, and vineyards on its west side.
 There’s even a Flathead Lake Monster, which, judging by some accounts, may have a close cousin living in Loch Ness.
-It’s more likely, however, that you’ll spy wild horses roaming the state park (Flathead Lake Lodge is just one of the area’s dude ranches).
+It’s more likely, however, that you’ll spy wild horses roaming the state park.

-Arriving at this aquamarine gem — on the edge of the Glenwood Canyon Cliffs and fed by waterfalls — is the payoff for completing one of Colorado’s most popular hikes.
+Arriving at this aquamarine gem — on the edge of the Glenwood Canyon Cliffs and fed by waterfalls — is the payoff for completing one of Colorado’s most popular hikes (that now requires a permit).
 The steep, rocky 1.2-mile trail ultimately turns into a boardwalk that protects the lake’s fragile ecosystem and its travertine bed, formed over the millennia by mineral deposits.
-While Hanging Lake (a mere acre and a half) is strictly a look-but-don’t-touch proposition, a short detour on the trail leads to Spouting Rock, where water has sluiced through solid rock to form a waterfall that cools sweaty hikers below.
+While you can't swim in the waters of Hanging Lake, a short detour on the trail leads to Spouting Rock, where water has sluiced through solid rock to form a waterfall that cools sweaty hikers below.

-It’s not hard to see why Mark Twain pronounced Lake Tahoe the “fairest picture the whole earth affords.”
 Ringed by the snowcapped Sierra Nevada Mountains and bathed in an Impressionist’s palette of blues, Tahoe is the largest alpine lake in North America and the second deepest (1,645 feet) in the U.S. With visibility of more than 70 feet in places, the lake’s clarity is so remarkable that — if it weren’t for the year-round chilly water — you could swear you were swimming in the Caribbean.
 During winter, the nearby ski runs offer exhilarating views down to the lake.

-Of the handful of towns on Caddo Lake, none sums up the feel of this place better than Uncertain, TX.
+Of the handful of towns on Caddo Lake, none sums up the feel of this place better than Uncertain, Texas.
 Mystery seems to shroud its 27,000 acres, where Spanish moss hangs like drapery from tree limbs in the world’s largest cypress forest.
 In fact, this is not so much a lake as an interconnected maze of bayous, swampy marshes, and backwaters.
 (Beer boats hid out here during Prohibition.)
-Alligators lurk under barely submerged tree roots, frogs pull up on lily pads, and Bigfoot has allegedly been sighted.
+Alligators lurk under barely-submerged tree roots, frogs pull up on lily pads, and Bigfoot has allegedly been sighted here.
 About the only way to appreciate Caddo’s primordial beauty is by boat or canoe—but by all means, don’t forget a map.

 In a southeast corner of the White Mountains National Forest, Echo Lake rests under the shadow of Whitehorse Ledge, whose reflection nearly covers the 16 acres of water.
 White Horse and the nearby 500-foot cliffs of Cathedral Ledge are popular rock-climbing destinations; both reward hikers with gorgeous views of Echo Lake below and the distant mountains.
 Fall is particularly lovely, when those slopes erupt in brilliant reds, yellows, and oranges; get an up-close look along one of the 1,000 hiking trails.